SBA Loans: Pros and Cons Guide

 • Low interest rates and favorable repayment terms.

-• There’s a loan package available for virtually any business need.
+• There is a loan package available to meet virtually any business need.

 • You can use them to build business credit.